Thank God for Mississippi: History

 The saying has been attributed since before the induction of Alaska and Hawaii as states in 1959, and its use, while found throughout the entire country, is especially common in Alabama, which shares significant cultural and historical ties with its neighbor and former Mississippi Territory co-constituent.
 Its use is also noted in nearby Arkansas and other frequently low-ranking states such as Kentucky, Tennessee, Louisiana, Texas and West Virginia.
 (Note: Attributed to multiple references:)

 The saying has become something of a cliché, and has seen usage across the nation with regard to rankings both serious and trivial, and the underlying logic has been extrapolated to other states and even countries.

-The 2022 Jackson, Mississippi water crisis developed over decades.
-Also in 2022, for the second year in a row Jackson, Mississippi had the highest homicide rate per capita in the United States, with the city reporting a total of 138 murders giving the city a homicide rate of 89.8 per 100,000 people.
-For comparison, in 2022 the United States as a whole had a homicide rate of 6.3 per 100,000 people.
+Jackson, the capital and largest city in Mississippi, has frequently had the highest homicide rate per capita in the United States, at a rate more than fourteen times higher than the national average, as well as a water crisis in 2022 that developed over decades.

-The growing notoriety of the phrase has led some Mississippians themselves to despise the saying, not because it is false, but because it rings true and puts their state in a bad light.
+The notoriety of the phrase leads some Mississippians themselves to despise the saying, not because it is false, but because it rings true and puts their state in a bad light.
 The phrase has also been used as an attempt to rally Mississippians towards making change.

+However, as Mississippi has climbed up the rankings in education due to their series of reforms, including student retention and phonics-based instruction, the phrase has flipped its meaning in that context; for instance, South Carolina state senator Dwight Loftis said in 2024 that "Mississippi is ahead of us.
+We used to say 'Thank God for Mississippi'.
+Now we can say 'Thank God for Mississippi, they've done it and they know how to do it.'
+We have to change our education department."